phpMussel/Docs/readme.en.md

 )
 ```

 The first parameter is the complete path to your configuration file.
-When omitted, phpMussel will look for a configuration file in the parent of the vendor directory.
+When omitted, phpMussel will look for a configuration file named as either `phpmussel.ini` or `phpmussel.yml`, in the parent of the vendor directory.

 The second parameter is the path to a directory which you permit phpMussel to use for caching and temporary file storage.
 When omitted, phpMussel will attempt to create a new directory to use, named as `phpmussel-cache`, in the parent of the vendor directory.
 If you want to specify this path yourself, it would be best to choose an empty directory, as to avoid the unwanted loss of other data in the specified directory.